mcgilldinglab/DENetwork/README.md

     * 'shortest_paths.pickle' pickle file containing the shortest paths found in the initial fully-connected network
     * 'nodes_ranking_score_differences_8_5_5.txt' and 'nodes_ranking_scores_8_5_5.txt' contain the score differences and scores of node-removals in the (near) optimal network

-## RNA-seq datasets

-The other 3 RNA-seq datasets used in the manuscript are available under the 'rna_seq_data' folder.

 ## License
 DENetwork is licensed under the terms of the MIT license.